blue-yonder/tsfresh/README.rst

 3. the filtering process is statistically/mathematically correct
 4. it has a comprehensive documentation
 5. it is compatible with sklearn, pandas and numpy
-6. it allows anyone to easily add his own favorite features
+6. it allows anyone to easily add their favorite features

 Futher Reading
 --------------